Helperbird/website/src/pages/features/speed-reading-extension.md

 ## Benefits

-There are several benefits to using a speed reading extension, including:
+There are many benefits to using Helperbird's speed reading feature:

-### Increased reading speed
+### Read Faster
-By using techniques such as rapid serial visual presentation (RSVP), a speed reading extension can help you read faster without sacrificing comprehension.
+Speed up your reading without losing comprehension.

-### Improved efficiency
+### Save Time
-A speed reading extension can help you read more efficiently by allowing you to customize settings such as font size, spacing, and color scheme.
+Read more in less time, freeing up your schedule.

-### Increased productivity
+### Improve Focus
-By reading faster and more efficiently, you can get through more material in less time, which can help increase your productivity.
+Stay focused on one word at a time, reducing distractions.

-### Better comprehension
+### Increase Efficiency
-Some speed reading tools have features that help improve comprehension, such as highlighting key words or summarizing text.
+Customize your reading settings for the best experience.

-### More free time
+### Better Comprehension
-By reading more quickly and efficiently, you can free up more time for other activities.
+Highlight key words to understand better.

-### Better retention of information
+### Enhance Productivity
-Speed reading techniques can help you better retain information by training your brain to process and understand text more quickly.
+Get through your reading list quickly and efficiently.

-## Tell me more about this feature
+### Retain More Information

-Helperbird allows you to easily change the auto-scroll speed and save it in three different modes;
+Train your brain to process and remember text faster.

-slow, medium, and fast.
+### Personalize Your Reading

-A single click will stop the auto-scrolling.
+Adjust font size, color, and speed to match your preferences.

-## Features
+### Use Anywhere

-Helperbird allows you to easily change the auto-scroll speed and save it in three different modes;
+Compatible with Chrome, Firefox, Edge, and iOS.

-slow, medium and fast.
+## Is This a Free Feature?

-A single click will stop the auto-scrolling.
+No, this feature is not free.